 Contact Weston Instruments

-We are lucky to be a very busy shop, but that can have the consequence of me spending to much time answering calls and emails, and not enough getting the work done on your instruments.
+Thank you for your interest in my services.
+I am lucky to be a very busy shop, but that can have the consequence of me spending to much time answering calls and emails, and not enough getting the work done on your instruments.
 For this reason, I have put together a short FAQ.
 Please read it carefully before emailing, as I will only answer questions that aren't already answered here.
 This allows me to spend more time at the bench, which means faster turn around times!

 When can I bring in my instrument?